nanlabs/terraform-aws-starter/README.md

 # Terraform AWS Starter Kit 🔥 🚀

-Get started quickly with AWS infrastructure using a robust Terraform starter kit incorporating secure state management, VPC configuration, security groups, RDS provisioning, secrets management, SSM parameter store, and GitHub Actions integration!
+Welcome to the Terraform AWS Starter Kit!
+This comprehensive and robust starter kit will empower you to quickly and confidently set up your AWS infrastructure.
+With secure state management, scalable VPC configuration, enhanced security features, database provisioning, secrets management, SSM parameter store integration, and GitHub Actions integration, this starter kit incorporates proven best practices for building reliable and maintainable AWS environments.

 <div align="center">